Successful difficult conversations

 No two bricks are the same but are accepted for their uniqueness and are placed in their own special way to meet their needs.

-The cement bonds us together as a family to keep us strong, stable and safe.
+The cement bonds us together as a family to keep us strong, stable, and safe.

-We are all safe and happy under one roof, we are protected from the elements and prepared to weather every storm.
+We are all safe and happy under one roof; we are protected from the elements and prepared to weather every storm.

 The key to success unlocks the door to future achievements unseen before.

-The windows show us the reflections of our future self as ready, respectful and responsible adults.
+The windows show us the reflections of our future self as ready, respectful, and responsible adults.

 Collaboratively, together our home is decorated with challenge and the rooms are furnished with fun.

-All around, a variety of trees grow naturally from the seed of success, with nurture and care anything is possible
+All around, a variety of trees grow naturally from the seed of success.
+With nurture and care anything is possible.

-So we are not just a school, we are a home that provides a champion for all as well as timeless experiences and skills for a brighter future
+So we are not just a school, we are a home that provides a champion for all as well as timeless experiences and skills for a brighter future.

-And that is why we are called Clockhouse
+And that is why we are called Clockhouse.

 Ring the bell, we’re always here!